fitria2008/STOA/README.md

+**STOA**
+STOA implements a genetic algorithm which can be used for the extraction of navigationally optimized hierarchies (spanning trees) of networks.
+For details please refer to the associated publication [[1](#pub)].

 The genetic algorithm and the scripts in the pythonscript directory require a working Java 1.7 as well as a Python 2.7 installation including the networkx and numpy packages.